Diligent

 6. Data security and privacy: The CTA requires businesses to disclose sensitive information about beneficial owners.
 Ensuring data security and privacy becomes crucial to protect this information from unauthorized access or misuse.
 Implementing robust data protection measures and complying with relevant privacy regulations adds another layer of complexity to compliance with the Act.

-To overcome these challenges, businesses can leverage technology solutions like centralized entity management systems.
+To overcome these challenges, businesses can leverage technology CTA compliance software like centralized entity management systems.
 Software can streamline the processes of:

 • Identifying beneficial owners